MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/roles-ssas-tabular.md

 Role permissions described in this section apply only to Azure Analysis Services and SQL Server Analysis Services.
 In Power BI, permissions are defined for the semantic model.
 To learn more, see [Manage semantic model access](/power-bi/connect-data/service-datasets-manage-access-permissions).

 Each role has a single defined database permission (except for the combined Read and Process permission).
 By default, a new role has the *None* permission.
-When members are added to the role with the None permission, they can't modify the database, run a process operation, query data, or see the database unless a different permission is granted.
+When members are added to a role that has the None permission, they can't modify the database, run a process operation, query data, or see the database unless a different permission is granted.

 A group or user can be a member of any number of roles, each role having a different permission.
 When a user is a member of multiple roles, the permissions defined for each role are cumulative.
 For example, if a user is a member of a role with the Read permission, and also a member of a role with None permission, that user has Read permissions.